Parents & carers

 A black and white image of children in school in the 1940s.
 They are sitting at desks, looking forward, not smiling.
 They signify the qualifications children learned in school back in the day.

-Scotland’s qualifications landscape has changed considerable over the years.
+Scotland’s qualifications landscape has changed considerably over the years.
 From O’ Grades and Standard Grades, through to today’s Nationals and National Progression Awards, it can be difficult to understand the changes.
 But our handy Old v New Guide will help you relate qualifications from your education to today’s qualifications.

 A schoolgirl writes on a whiteboard, to signify that the SCQF supports school pupils